Skip to main content

 Colleges

 Colleges of social work operate in accordance with the legislation on school education and are part of the school education system.
-First colleges of social work were established in 2005.
-Colleges train for the occupation of social worker.
+Colleges of social work were established in 2005 and train for the occupation of social worker.
 They provide full-time and part-time 3-year (6-semester) programmes which lead to a diploma.
-In the academic year 2020/2021, there were 4 colleges of social work, with 14 departments in total, which trained 243 students.
-Most of the students (197) were women.
+Colleges may also offer so-called specialisation training courses in the organisation of social service, within the specialisation areas for the occupations of social worker and social work supervisors.

 Each college is supervised academically by a higher education institution (HEI) which offers programmes leading to a Master's degree (magister) in the areas of study and specialism areas corresponding to the specialism area in a given college.
 Detailed arrangements for academic supervision should be laid down in an agreement between the body administering a college and an HEI.
 Moreover, pedagogical supervision is exercised by the Head of the Regional Education Authorities (kurator oświaty) (responsible for school education) in a given province (województwo).